vallee05/product_management_app/README.md

 |storage_location|references|foreign_key: true|

 ### Association
-- has_many :buyers
+- belongs_to :buyer
-- has_many :products
+- belongs_to :product
-- has_many :staffs
+- belongs_to :staff
-- has_many :storage_locations
+- belongs_to :storage_location